rajatonit/vue-nprogress-loading-bar/README.md

 # vue-NProgress-plugin
-Simple to use Vue Plugin for NProgress, with a more modern approach based off of the vue bluma framework This Plugin also works in conjunction with Vue.Axios and Vue.http on page load, and will wait until those calls are completed and the page is loaded before ending the loading bar sequence.
+Simple to use Vue Plugin for NProgress, with a more modern approach based off of the vue bluma framework.

+This Plugin also works in conjunction with Vue.Axios and Vue.http on page load, and will wait until those calls are completed and the page is loaded before ending the loading bar sequence.